Intelligent Multimodal Multi-Sensor Fusion-Based UAV Identification, Localization, and Countermeasures for Safeguarding Low-Altitude Economy: Abstract

 \section{Abstract}

-The development of the low-altitude economy has led to a growing prominence of uncrewed aerial vehicle (UAV) safety management issues.
-Therefore, accurate identification, real-time localization, and effective countermeasures have become core challenges in airspace security assurance.
-This paper introduces an integrated UAV management and control system based on deep learning, which integrates multimodal multi-sensor fusion perception, precise positioning, and collaborative countermeasures.
-By incorporating deep learning methods, the system combines radio frequency (RF) spectral feature analysis, radar detection, electro-optical identification, and other methods at the detection level to achieve the identification and classification of UAVs.
-At the localization level, the system relies on multi-sensor data fusion and the air-space-ground integrated communication network to conduct real-time tracking and prediction of UAV flight status, providing support for early warning and decision-making.
-At the countermeasure level, it adopts comprehensive measures that integrate ``soft kill'' and ``hard kill'', including technologies such as electromagnetic signal jamming, navigation spoofing, and physical interception, to form a closed-loop management and control process from early warning to final disposal, which significantly enhances the response efficiency and disposal accuracy of low-altitude UAV management.
+With the growing prominence of UAV safety issues in the low-altitude economy, accurate identification, localization, and countermeasures have become core priorities for airspace security.
+In response, this paper introduces a deep learning-based solution that integrates multimodal sensor fusion to collaboratively execute these critical functions.
+By incorporating deep learning technologies, the UAV management system synthesizes radio frequency feature analysis, radar detection, opto-electronic sensing, and other approaches to achieve the identification of UAVs.
+For localization, the system leverages multi-sensor data fusion and artificial intelligence (AI) technologies, integrated with an air-space-ground integrated communication network, to perform real-time tracking of UAV flight dynamics, providing robust support for early warning and decision-making.
+At the countermeasure level, it adopts comprehensive measures integrating ``soft kill'' and ``hard kill'', encompassing electromagnetic signal jamming and physical interception.
+By integrating AI technologies, it aims to achieve both the efficiency improvement of individual countermeasure approaches and dynamic, multi-modal decision-making based on multiple countermeasures, which significantly enhances the response efficiency and disposal accuracy of low-altitude UAV management.